 When you see that an expectation is just not being met then this is sign to start back at the planning stage.

 Perhaps time has gone by and the expectation has not been reinforced effectively or perhaps the child just wasn’t developmentally ready to grasp the expectation.
 It could be that the expectation was simply not age appropriate.
 Regardless of the reason, when a child is not demonstrating an understanding of an expectation, then it is time to start the process all over again: Explain, Rehearse, Reinforce!

 Victor, K. R. (2001) Identifying effective behavior management in the early childhood classroom.
 B.R.E.
-Practical Bible College.This article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+Practical Bible College.This article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!

 -Teach Preschool on Pinterest

 Subscribe to receive the latest Teach Preschool blog posts by email...